justgoodman/hipster-cache/README.md

 **It really works!)**
 ![](http://dl1.joxi.net/drive/2016/11/01/0011/0529/758289/89/c72e168adf.jpg)

-How to check it localy
+How to check it locally
 ====================
 1. Add to your hosts file, IP your docker machine for "juno.net" , i set my "docker-machine ip"<br/>
 2. For directly working with one of 3 HipsterCacheServer you can run:<br/>